Mohammed777777777/Detecting-Crested-Wheatgrass-Using-Remote-Sensing_2/README.md

 3. https://code.earthengine.google.com/4c32e005f3db7a4e8fb6748a78472417 (TimeSeriesUsingRGRS2_PlanetScope_24_19_iNaturalists)

 I also uploaded all the Python scripts that were used to do the time series classification using different spectral indices and using PlanetScope SuperDove and Sentinel-2A.
+So, the order of the files are these: you have to run the GEE JavaScript files first to get the time series data.
+Then, you have to run the Python scripts that use that data.